justynroberts/gcloud-node-executor/README.md

 The plugin will utilise a service account token, and run the following steps:-

-Gcloud auth Activate-service account
+- Gcloud auth Activate-service account

-Generate SSH keys
+- Generate SSH keys

-Add keys via OSLOGIN
+- Add keys via OSLOGIN

-Run SSH Command with above parameters
+- Run SSH Command with above parameters

-Remove keys
+- Remove keys

-Tidy up
+- Tidy up

+Any feedback is welcome.